Powerlearnproject/se-day1-assignment-julisunkan/README.md

 3. System Testing: Testing the entire software system as a whole.
 4. Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.

+The importance of testing in quality assurance is to identify and fix defects early in the development process, leading to higher-quality software products.

 #Part 2: Introduction to AI and Prompt Engineering